krenalis/krenalis/doc/src/developers/connectors/settings-and-ui.md

 }
 ```

 Two `Input` components are present, "MeasurementID" and "APISecret," and a `Button` component with an event named "save."
-A `Button` component with the "save" event must always be present, as it ensures to Chichi that the values of the interface fields have been saved in the connector's settings.
+A `Button` component with the "save" event must always be present, as it ensures to Meergo that the values of the interface fields have been saved in the connector's settings.

 The `Values` field, of type `[]byte`, contains the values of the interface components in JSON format.
 For example, `Values` could have the following value: